thumbnail

 Westminster Abbey

-Irish writer persecuted for being gay
+Irish writer who was jailed for having gay sex

 Oscar Wilde